Body fat — genetic?

 If you are set on losing weight, depending on your body type, it may take a while to notice significant weight loss.
 Research shows that genetics explain 25 to 70 percent of the variation in body mass index (BMI).
 If many of your family members are on the heavy side, you may be predisposed to carry a bit more weight.
 Also, your body may be happy and healthy at its current weight, since you are already eating well and exercising regularly.
 These factors don't mean that your weight cannot be changed, but your weight loss may occur gradually.
 The good news is that people who lose weight slowly are more likely to keep off the pounds in the long run.

-Regardless of where the scale points, you can feel proud of your healthy eating and exercising habits and your strong body.
+Regardless of where the scale points, you can feel proud of your healthy eating, physical activity habits, and your strong body.
 Here's to good nutrition and fitness!